aws/aws-cdk/packages/@aws-cdk/aws-secretsmanager/README.md

 ### Grant permission to use the secret to a role

 You must grant permission to a resource for that resource to be allowed to use a secret.
-This can be achieved with the `Secret.grantRead`, `Secret.grantWrite`, and/or `Secret.grantUpdate` method, depending on your need:
+This can be achieved with the `Secret.grantRead` and/or `Secret.grantUpdate` method, depending on your need:

 ```ts